tandrewnichols/simple-cli/README.md

 Optional.

 The options object is actually just a way to extend the `simple-cli` API.
-Keys in the object are options allowed under `options.simple` and the values are the handlers for those options.
+Keys in the object are options allowed as part of the task configuration data and the values are the handlers for those options.
 So if you need more cowbell in your cli wrapper, you can do that:

 ```js
 var cli = require('simple-cil');